I am pleased to announce that the beta testing of 4D v16 R2 starts today!

 New rendering engine for Web areas (Preview)

-4D is updating its internal component for embedded Web Area objects to Blink (from the Chromium project).
+4D is updating its internal component for embedded Web Area objects to Blink (also used by Google Chrome).

-Need more details about a feature in particular?
+Need more technical details about a new command or a new option?
 Take a look at the 4D v16 R2 beta documentation in 4D Doc Center.

 It is time for you to be part of the R-release cycle by giving us your inputs about the beta version and the new features.
 Customer feedback is a key element for the 4D team to improve our product quality and deliver the best features to meet your needs.
 To do so, please contribute to our “beta version” forum, accessible for all 4D Partners.